Red Army Mostar: Present-day

 Today, the Red Army Mostar is mostly composed of people from Mostar.
 A few groups come from Ilidža, Konjic, Jablanica, Čapljina and Stolac.

 Red Army's biggest rivals today are Ultras Mostar, a supporter group of another team from Mostar HŠK Zrinjski Mostar.
 The rivalry is based on locality, ethnicity, and politics.
-FK Velež and Red Army are multiethnic, while Zrinjski and Ultras are primarily Croats.
-Moreover, it is right to say that the Red Army is left-wing oriented while ultras are nationalistic and right-wing oriented.
+FK Velež and Red Army are mostly Bosniak, while HŠK Zrinjski and Ultras are mostly Croat.
 The rivalry began after the end of the Bosnian War, mostly because of the conflict between Bosniaks and Croats during the war.

 The city of Mostar was divided between the east side, which is predominantly Bosniak, and the west side, which is predominantly Croat.
 Velež's old stadium, Bijeli Brijeg Stadium remained on the west side of Mostar, so the club had to find a new stadium to be able to play matches.
 Its old stadium was given to Zrinjski.
 Matches between Velež and Zrinjski are often afflicted with high levels of conflict.

+On the 4th of May 2024 memebers of rival groups "Ultras Zrinjski Mostar" stole approximately 70 banners, shirts, scarfs and drums from "Red Army Mostar".
+After that the burned them during a rival game between Zrinjski and Velež, which in the tifo world means they are shutting them down as a group.
+Given the fact that they burned everything they had, Red Army are now only using 2 banners, 1 that says "Prestati Nećemo Nikada" and 1 that says "Velež".